 Interceptor tanks have to be emptied regularly of the build-up of hydrocarbons, under new stringent environmental regulations.
 Leaks from such tanks can have catastrophic effects on land surrounding the tank and also the water table.
 The emptying of these tanks is a costly exercise, and the hydrocarbon pollution is simply moved elsewhere to be treated with chemicals and other detergents.

 Nanobite Powder is the European trade name for a bio-remediation accelerator known as PRP (Petroleum Remediation Product) in the USA.
-Nanobite Powder, an award winning NASA product, is made from powdered bees wax spheres, and is designed to absorb and remediate spilled oil, diesel and petrol on water and on land.
+Nanobite Powder, an award-winning NASA product, is made from powdered beeswax spheres and is designed to absorb and remediate spilt oil, diesel and petrol on water and on land.

-Nanobite Powder consists of tiny spheres of treated bees wax, which contain nutrients.
-When a wax sphere comes in contact with spilled oil, it “binds” with or “encapsulates” the hydrocarbons.
-Nutrients in the bees wax sphere help micro-organisms (microbes) from the immediate environment to grow very rapidly in number – a greenhouse effect.
+Nanobite Powder consists of tiny spheres of treated beeswax, which contain nutrients.
+When a wax sphere comes in contact with spilt oil, it “binds” with or “encapsulates” the hydrocarbons.
+Nutrients in the beeswax sphere help micro-organisms (microbes) from the immediate environment to grow very rapidly in number – a greenhouse effect.
 These microbes eat every droplet of the hydrocarbons, breaking them down into the constituent parts – CO2 (carbon dioxide) and H2O (water).
 Nanobite Powder will absorb and remediate, over time, more than 20 times its weight in hydrocarbons.

 Results: Tests performed on interceptor tanks using Nanobite powder booms (1m, 2m or 3m socks with Nanobite Powder) placed in the interceptor have proved to be a complete bioremediation solution with up to 99% of hydrocarbons remediated.

 Results: 99% remediation

 Where: Various depots in Ireland